tthorntone/AdNauseam-Wiki/µBlock-vs.-ABP:-efficiency-compared.md

 The vertical axis represents MB.
 The horizontal axis is time in seconds, and the data was tediously extracted from [this video](https://www.youtube.com/watch?v=DKM78oV_ftg) (consider the video to be the raw data -- [here is the spreadsheet](https://github.com/gorhill/uBlock/blob/master/doc/benchmarks/ublock-vs-abp-timeline.ods) so people can double check in doubt).

-The blue area represents how much more ABP itself consumes more memory then µBlock.
+The blue area represents how much more ABP itself consumes more memory than µBlock.
 The orange area represents how much more ABP causes the web pages themselves to consume more memory.
 ABP systematically causes web pages to consume more memory, and often quite a lot, north of 100 MB for some sites.
 This kind of added short term memory overhead is not cheap, as it also means the CPU is working harder.

 ### Related wiki pages